-- Do a Whirlwind Tour of Iconic Landmarks
+- Take a Tour of Iconic Landmarks

-- Explore the Napa Valley Wine Country
+- Visit Napa Valley Wine Country

-- Seek and Find Waterfalls in Yosemite
+- Hike to Waterfalls in Yosemite

 - Set Sail from Fisherman’s Wharf

-- Break into Alcatraz Island Prison
+- Explore Alcatraz Island

 - Spend a Starlit Evening in North Beach

-- Bike across the Golden Gate Bridge to Sausalito
+- Bike Across the Golden Gate Bridge

-Do a Whirlwind Tour of Iconic Landmarks
+Take a Tour of Iconic Landmarks

 Morning Guided San Francisco Sightseeing Tour